How to Organise Your Linen Cupboard in 5 Simple Steps

-One of the biggest, trickiest categories to organise according to Kondo is the miscellaneous grouping of stuff usually found in the kitchen and the laundry.
+One of the biggest, trickiest categories to organise, according to Kondo herself is the miscellaneous grouping of items usually found in the kitchen and the laundry.
 That’s right, we’re talking about the linen cupboard.
-If you’re anything like us, you’re linen cupboard can -- at times -- feel like a bit of a dumping ground.
-It’s the kind of place where things that don’t have a home can end up, which means that the overall effect is one of disorganisation.
+If you’re anything like us, your linen cupboard can - at times - feel like a bit of a dumping ground.
+It’s the kind of place where things that don’t really have a dedicated home can end up, which means the overall effect is... disorganisation and chaos.

-Sure, sure, you were keeping those sheets for when someone comes to stay and you need a spare set.
-They were your sheets for a rainy day!
+Sure, you were keeping those extra sheets for that someone who would one day come to stay and you need a spare set.
 We get it.
-But the fact of the matter is that you’ll probably never need them, and they’re taking up space that you might not have.
-Bid them farewell, in order to use the space you do have prioritising the beautiful, complete sets of sheets that you already have and use every day.
-(Plus, if you really want to replace them, now is the perfect opportunity to pick up a new set.
-Our current favourite is the terracotta-coloured flax linen set.)
+But the fact of the matter is that you’ll probably never need them, and they’re taking up space you might not have.
+Bid them farewell, and prioritise the beautiful, complete sets of sheets that you already have and use every day.

 To be safe, we recommend three or four complete sets of sheets, augmented by one or two light blankets and throws for when you can’t bear to use your duvet.